-The purpose of this second iteration of the Out and About On-Tracks Strategy (the 2021 Strategy) is to provide clear direction for the Nelson City Council, its partners, stakeholders and the community with regards to the planning and provision of front country off-road recreation within the Nelson City boundaries over the next 6 years for continued use and enjoyment by residents and visitors.
-The 2021 Strategy's implementation plan is a living document and is expected to change to take advantage of strategic opportunities that will no doubt emerge.
+The purpose of this second iteration of the Out and About On-Tracks Strategy (the 2022 Strategy) is to provide clear direction for the Nelson City Council, its partners, stakeholders and the community with regards to the planning and provision of front country off-road recreation within the Nelson City boundaries over the next six years for continued use and enjoyment by residents and visitors.
+The 2022 Strategy's implementation plan is a living document and is expected to change to take advantage of strategic opportunities that will no doubt emerge.

-From March 2020, the strategy review process was affected by the Coronavirus Global Pandemic (Covid-19) which is causing significant uncertainty as to what the local, regional, national and international future environments would be like.
-As a direct result the 2021 Strategy's anticipated long-term focus was revised to a shorter term with recommendations for an update by August 2023 when there is likely to be more clarity regarding pandemic impacts and flow-on refinement of actions for inclusion and alignment with the Long-Term Plan.
+From March 2020, the strategy review process was affected by Covid-19 which is causing significant uncertainty as to what the local, regional, national and international future environments will be like.
+In addition, there is some uncertainty around the ongoing recreational use of some Ngāti Koata whenua.
+As a result, the 2022 Strategy will need to be revised once there is more clarity.